Boosting brand visibility with AOIs

 One way to improve brand attention is to frame it.
 In the ad above, it was clear that the brand would not get any visual attention -- only around 3%.
 This means that people may remember the ad contents and perhaps the people in it, but they may miss that it was from Estée Lauder.
 They may remember that it was a cosmetics ad, but for the brand owner, this is a lost opportunity to stand out and differentiate.

-What we have done is to run a few iterations on the design with Predict AOI tests.
+What we have done is to run a few iterations on the design with Neurons AOI tests.
 After only 10 minutes, we identified a design version with a frame around the brand lead to an increase in brand attention:

 A slightly updated version of the ad to focus more on branding is seen above.
 Here, a framing around the brand name was added, while reducing the saliency of the text area slightly.